EBGirard/ForamDynamics/README.md

+# Please cite us if you use any of our data:

 # Dynamics of large benthic foraminiferal assemblages: a tool to foreshadow reef degradation?

 Elsa B. Girard a,b, Estradivari c,d, Sebastian Ferse c,d, Rohani Ambo-Rappe e, Jamaluddin Jompa e & Willem Renema a,b